soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/use-relevance-module.md

 - **Cycles of training and tracking**

-  - **Tag**: Advanced eDiscovery (Preview) learns Relevance criteria specific to each issue based on the expert's iterative review and tagging of individual files.
+  - **Tag**: Data investigations (Preview) learns Relevance criteria specific to each issue based on the expert's iterative review and tagging of individual files.

   - **Track**: Calculate and display interim results of the Relevance training while monitoring statistical validity of the process.